achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 export default stateRepresentation;
 ```

-Here the `stateRepresentation` implements different views, which represent the different screens of the app:
+In this stept, the `stateRepresentation` implements different views, which represent the different screens of the app:

 ```typescript
 import React from "react";